OulipianSummer/OulipianSummer/README.md

 </p>

-### Featured Repos
+### Featured Projects

+- :star: [Node Swapper](https://www.drupal.org/project/node_swapper), a Drupal module used for replacing one node and all of its aliases and redirects with another.
+- :star: [PartyTown Drupal](https://www.drupal.org/project/partytown_drupal), a Drupal module that integrates [PartyTown](https://github.com/QwikDev/partytown/) with the classic PHP-powered CMS.
+- :star: [Drupal for NixOS](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/services/web-apps/drupal.nix), a service module that allows Drupal to be run declaratively on NixOS.
-- :star: [Rudrata](https://oulipiansummer.github.io/rudrata/), a React based puzzle game that challenges users to solve one of the oldest and most challenging chess puzzles in history: the infamous knight's tour.
-Currently deployed using GitHub Pages
+- :star: [Rudrata](https://oulipiansummer.github.io/rudrata/), a React-based puzzle game that challenges users to solve one of the oldest chess puzzles in history: the infamous knight's tour.
-- :star: [Calculator](https://github.com/OulipianSummer/react-calculator), a React powered calculator that can do simple mathematic calculations (much like an old school pocket calculator).
+- :star: [Calculator](https://github.com/OulipianSummer/react-calculator), a React-powered calculator that can do simple mathematic calculations (much like an old-school pocket calculator).
 Accepts keyboard inputs and can do serial calculations.
-- :star: [Drum Machine](https://github.com/OulipianSummer/drum-machine), a React powered Korg-ER1 drum machine that accepts both mouse and keyboard input.
+- :star: [Drum Machine](https://github.com/OulipianSummer/drum-machine), a React-powered Korg-ER1 drum machine that accepts both mouse and keyboard input.

 <p align="center">